Sedatekinci4/UTB-Advanced-Programming-Course-Project/README.md

 And lastly, about the time it takes:

+I mostly followed the timetable without a problem.

 It takes approximately 20 hours + 20h(class hours) = nearly 40h.
-Because the instructor didn't want us to  exceed the time given.

-i will leave the project as it is.
+Because the instructor didn't want us to  exceed the time given I will leave the project as it is.
 I could've realized the program faster.
-But because I don't have the knowledge of some features

-It took me some extra time.
+But because I don't have the knowledge of some features it took me some extra time.

 And that's all there is.

 --Sedat Ekinci